abhi04112000/IITK_Sem_course_Recommender/README.md

 # IITK_Sem_course_Recommender
-Certainly!
-When describing this project on your resume, you can highlight various aspects to showcase your skills and accomplishments.
-Here are key points you can include:

 1. **Project Overview:**
    - Successfully developed a content-based course recommender system for IIT Kanpur
    - Applied web scraping techniques to gather data on courses and their content from the college website.